 You may well encounter this curious plant as you travel across the Sahara, in some areas it is ubiquitous.
 Common names for the plant include Sodom’s Apple and Kapok tree.
 At times the breeze is filled with their small floating seeds like desert snow.

-globes is a toxic milky sap that is extremely bitter and turns into a gluey coating resistant to soap.
+Inside the green globes is a toxic milky sap that is extremely bitter and turns into a gluey coating resistant to soap.
 Most animals will not eat them due to this toxic sap which can cause rash, blisters and serious inflammations and may as mentioned above, lead to blindness.
 Ingesting larger doses of latex produce toxic symptoms like burning in the throat, irritation of the stomach, nausea, vomiting, diarrhoea, tremors, vertigo and convulsions.

 Sheep, goats and camels will sometimes try to eat the young leaves, young pods and flowers during droughts, but only if they are very hungry indeed….Even the nectar of the flowers is considered toxic, and gives honey a bad taste.
 Beekeepers therefore often cut down the plants near to their hives.